GluuFederation/docs-ce-prod/docs/source/operation/fine-tuning.md

 ## Memory and infrastructure

-Make sure there is enough memory for each Gluu Server component (e.g. LDAP Server, Jetty).
+Make sure there is enough memory for each Gluu Server component (e.g. LDAP, Jetty).
 For high load systems, it can be helpful to have each component on separate machine.

 ## LDAP Server